-The question has always been, is using iTunes and iCloud alone for data synchronization between an iPhone 7 and a Mac OS X computer sufficient for optimum experience?
+The question has always been, is using iCloud for data synchronization between an iPhone 7 and a Mac OS X computer sufficient for optimum experience?
 The answer is always the same NOT REALLY.
 The reason is because they can't mount an iPhone 7 as a local disk on a Mac.
 Neither are they effective in syncing an iPhone 7 with various macOS computers and non-Apple portable devices as some applications in the list below.
 Basically syncing media files, personal data like calendar and contacts can be done without a hitch but if you need to go beyond that, then you might want to consider choosing from more powerful sync apps from

 Let's dissect them one at a time:

 On top of the list is SyncMate.
 Of all the apps we evaluated, SyncMate was really impressive with syncing an iPhone 7 with a Mac.
 It comes equipped with various sync option that totally gives the user the chance to actually do a lot of syncs.
 It can sync personal data, media files, folders, reminders, bookmarks and lots more.
 Apart from synchronization, SyncMate can mount an iPhone 7 as a local disk on Mac OS X and you will be able to use it from the Mac.
 You can do things like transfer and backup data, text and check your call history all directly from the macOS.

 SyncMate added some extra layer of protection to boost the confidence of the users by boycotting cloud storage when syncing an iPhone 7 with a Mac.
 When it syncs data, it doesn’t require you to reset your iPhone 7.
 In general, this app is user-friendly to both new and power users because of it’s easy to understand design sync accuracy.